Start accepting crypto donations on your website now

 - Copied the code (they weren’t specific where to put the code (body, header, footer, etc?) so I tried to paste it in my footer via the customization area for my WordPress site – boom it worked

-- Done – ready to accept donations.
+- Done – ready to accept crypto donations.

 Well it was quick that’s for sure, almost as quick as just writing my Bitcoin address in my footer.
 And it has a nice button and feel to it.
 I guess for the coding novice people like me it’s easier to go back to BrainBlocks and customise the address, suggested amount, etc rather than in the code.
 So that’s not that hard, but an extra step.
 And also there doesn’t seem to be an option for the user to select the amount they want to donate, so it has some missing features IMO.
 But quick experience and it looks good!

 Cryptocurrency Donation Box is a ready made WordPress plugin.
 So you can easily either go to the plugins section of WordPress and search for it on the list, or download it from the link in the heading.
 It’s created by Cool Plugins, and it supports more than 20 different cryptocurrencies, so it’s a good option if you want a wider selections of options for your visitors.
 It was super easy to implement on my site, I choose to put it in my footer and added it as a HTML widget with the suggested code snippet recommended for footers and headers.
+You’ll have your crypto donations up in no time, the only issue is the full transparency with donations coming in.
+The amount received, the addresses and full balances of sender and receiver.

-Other donations mentions
+Other crypto donations mentions

 Another option that I’m aware of is Donations built on Request Network, which I started to look into and get added to my site.
 But ran into problems about how I could add the code snippet easily to my WordPress site’s html <body> when running my site on a bought theme.
 There were ways, but they didn’t seem straightforward enough for a beginner like me.
 Apparently there’s a ready made plugin to use for those who’s running a WooCommerce shop or Shopify shop to add the Request Network plugin.
 There’s also another tool being developed on Request Network called Donaid, but to my knowledge that’s focused on Twitch, Youtube and Streamlabs?